TheresaLui/SelfHelpContent_v2/articles/microsoft.dataexplorer/runaway-queryfailures.md

 # Azure Data Explorer query failures

 <!--issueDescription-->
-Your Azure Data Explorer is having E_RUNAWAY_QUERY query failures and it is a kind of partial query failure that happens when some internal query limit was exceeded during query execution.
+Your Azure Data Explorer is having RUNAWAY QUERY query failures and it is a kind of partial query failure that happens when some internal query limit was exceeded during query execution.
 <!--/issueDescription-->

 ## **Recommended Documents**